The Artist-In-Residence program will return in 2024.e-mail us using this link

 Be an Oregon Caves Artist-in-Residence

-The Oregon Caves National Monument and Preserve invites established artists to pursue their particular art form surrounded by the beauty of the Siskiyou Mountains and the unique environs of the park.
+The Oregon Caves National Monument and Preserve invites established and emerging artists to pursue their particular art form surrounded by the beauty of the Siskiyou Mountains and the unique environs of the park.
 Artists are provided housing in the rustic Oregon Caves Chalet to live and to work on projects.
 Writers, sculptors, photographers, painters, cinematographers, musicians, sculptors, and composers are invited to apply for this opportunity to draw upon the many aspects of the park for inspiration.

 Goals of the Artist-In-Residence Program: